 You just splurged on your first original work of art at a gallery or market.
 Or you’ve brought home a stunning new piece to add to your growing collection.
 Perhaps you have moved, and as you are unpacking the boxes you realize that your art will look different in the new home.
 The colors of the walls are different.
 The windows face east rather than south.
 You’ve purchased some new furniture.
 The whole look of this home is unlike anywhere you have lived before.
 You find yourself wondering “where is the ideal place for hanging your art?”

 When any of these events happen in my life, I give serious consideration to where my art will hang.
+I usually spend hours agonizing on where the nails will be placed.
+Sometimes art will sit on the floor for days, maybe even weeks, before it will find its rightful place on the walls.
 I just cannot help myself!
-I usually spent hours agonizing on where the nails will be placed.
-Sometimes art will sit on the floor for days, maybe even weeks, before it will find its rightful place on the walls.
-That is because I need to answer these six important questions before I can decide.
+That’s because I need to answer these six important questions before I can decide.

 What is the piece of art about?

 While this is the starting point – it is only that – a place to start the study of your collection.

 Some art just decides for itself where it should best be placed.
 Our martini glass by Bernard Buffet has always found its perfect spot in the dining room of every home.
 Although I always enjoy a good drink at any time of the day, I cannot imagine ever taking Mr. Buffet to bed with me – so it’s always in the dining room and never the bedroom.

 By the same logic, I could not imagine trying to fall asleep with the eyes of my self-portrait glaring down on me.
 But that same self-portrait keeping an eye on me while I work in my studio-office reminds me that I am an artist and a writer.
 This is a much better location, based on the content.